 You need a professional editor.
 Someone who loves books, loves making them shine, and can tell you the truth about what's working and what can be improved.

-I've been editing manuscripts for twelve years.
+I've been editing manuscripts for thirteen years.
 My critique partners have gone on to be traditionally published or have found success self-publishing.
-I have been an associate editor with an independent press since early 2022 and have been on the faculty for the American Night Writers Conference (2019, 2020, and 2023) and Storymakers Conference (2022 and 2023).
+I used to be an associate editor with an independent press for almost two years and was been on the faculty for the American Night Writers Conference (2019, 2020, and 2023) and Storymakers Conference (2022 and 2023).